 A community is much more important to the success of a membership site than to a short course.

-While it’s still a good idea to have some element of community in a course, whether this is live calls or a Facebook group, courses can also be completely DIY.
+While it’s still a good idea to have some element of community in a course, whether this is live calls or a Facebook group, courses can also be completed independently.

-At the end of the day there isn’t really a right or wrong answer when it comes to whether it’s better to create an online course or a membership site.
+At the end of the day, there isn’t really a right or wrong answer when it comes to whether it’s better for you to create an online course or a membership site.

 What’s important is that you choose the best approach for your topic, your audience and you.